witoldmetel/Coffe-Shop/README.md

 # Coffee Shop

-This is training app to get basic knowledge about Swift, SwiftUI and XCode
+This is training app to get basic knowledge about Swift, SwiftUI and XCode.
+All notes you can find in `Notes` folder together with swift playground

 ## Demo